ftsoftware/wp-steam-store-widget-shortcode/README.md

 # Steam Widget Shortcodes for WordPress

 ## Installation
-Download the latest package from the releases and unzip the **steam-store-shortcode** folder to your WordPress plugin directory: __/wp-content/plugins/__, you're ready to set off.
+Download the latest package from the releases and unzip the **steam-store-shortcode** folder to your WordPress plugin directory: __/wp-content/plugins/__.
+You're ready to set off.

 ****